 The administrator of the survey will ask questions based on the interview they conduct with you.
 There are sections for members, ministry volunteers and leaders and the administrative staff.
 Questions can also focus on the church demographics to help drill down on any generational, race or gender divides.

-Once the survey is completed, you'll receive a comprehensive report and tools to help guide your strategic plan.
+Once the church survey is completed, you'll receive a comprehensive report and tools to help guide your strategic plan.
 There are also recommendations on addressing the congregation with the results and next steps to grow a better ministry.

 Assess Your Current Situation